sarabrajsingh/COMP5511-Assignments-Fall-2020/assignment+2/README.md

 Files Included:
 - README.md (A summary of file information)
-- Assignment2.pdf (Answers to the theory questions 1, 2, & 3, of the assignment)
+- Assignment2.pdf (Answers to the theory questions 1, 2, & 3 of the assignment)
-- Assignment2PQ1.java (The coding solutions to the programming question 1)
+- Assignment2PQ1.java (The coding solutions to the programming part question 1)
-- Assignment2PQ2.java (The coding solutions to the programming question 2)
+- Assignment2PQ2.java (The coding solutions to the programming part question 2)